hiren-gediya/promoforge-smart-campaigns-for-woocommerce/README.md

 # Advanced Offers for WooCommerce

-Advanced Offers for WooCommerce is a powerful and flexible plugin that allows you to create **Flash Offers, Upcoming Offers, Special Offers, and BOGO (Buy One Get One) Offers** with full control over products, categories, discounts, and offer visibility.
+Advanced Offers for WooCommerce is a powerful and flexible plugin that allows you to create **Flash Offers, Upcoming Offers, Special Offers, and BOGO (Buy One Get One & Buy X Get Y On Discount) Offers** with full control over products, categories, discounts, and offer visibility.

 This plugin is designed for performance, scalability, and real-world WooCommerce use cases.